twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

                 1. **Reason:** The League condemned the Chinese Exclusion Act for its discriminatory and inhumane nature, particularly the 1892 Geary Act, which required Chinese immigrants to carry identification papers or face deportation.
 The League argued that this law singled out Chinese immigrants for harsh treatment and created a legal framework that essentially criminalized their existence in the United States.
 They pointed out that no other immigrant group was subjected to such humiliating and degrading measures.
                 2. **Significance:** This argument was significant because it exposed the racial discrimination embedded in the law.
 By requiring Chinese immigrants to carry special papers, the law treated them as inherently suspicious and unworthy of the same legal protections as other residents.
 The League's emphasis on the inhumane nature of the law sought to evoke sympathy from the American public and lawmakers by highlighting the suffering it caused to Chinese immigrants and their families.

-    ??? example

-        The Chinese Equal Rights League was an organization formed to advocate for the civil rights of Chinese immigrants in the United States and oppose discriminatory laws like the Chinese Exclusion Act.
-In their "Appeal to the People of the United States for the Equality of Manhood," the League argued against the renewal of the Exclusion Act by emphasizing the violation of fundamental American principles, the contributions of Chinese immigrants, and the inhumane nature of the law.

-        First, the League argued that the renewal of the Exclusion Act violated the core American principle that "all men are created equal."
-They pointed out that America was founded on the ideals of liberty and justice, and these ideals should apply to all people, regardless of race.
-This appeal to American values was significant because it sought to remind the public of the nation's founding principles and challenge the moral basis of exclusionary policies.

-        Second, the League highlighted the contributions of Chinese immigrants to American society, particularly in building the transcontinental railroad and developing the American West.
-By emphasizing these contributions, the League sought to counter the notion that Chinese immigrants were undesirable and instead framed them as integral to the nation’s development.
-This argument was significant because it exposed the hypocrisy of benefiting from Chinese labor while denying them rights and protections.

-        Finally, the League condemned the Chinese Exclusion Act for its discriminatory and inhumane treatment of Chinese immigrants, particularly the 1892 Geary Act, which required Chinese immigrants to carry identification papers.
-This argument was significant because it highlighted the racial discrimination embedded in the law and the suffering it caused to Chinese immigrants, positioning the exclusionary policies as not only unjust but also cruel.

 2. Primary Document #2 – "Exclusion of Hindus from America due to British Influence"